exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 ## 5. Implement the title function

-The `title` function should increment a player's name to give a title, depending on their level.

-The `increment` helper function should be used depending on the level of the player.
+The highest level in the game is `42`.
+To recognize the accomplishment of players who achieve this level, a title is attached to their names.
+The `title` function updates a player's name as follows.

-- If the player has the maximum level `42`, the name should be passed to the `increment` function.
+- If the player's level is 42, the name is updated using the `increment` function.
-- Otherwise, no title is given and the player's name remains the same.
+- Otherwise, the name remains unchanged.

-The `title` function then returns the player's name.
+In either case, the `title` function returns the player's name.

 ```julia-repl
 julia> player1 = Player(level=42, health=12)